 To determine the countries you’ll ship to, make sure you understand where there is demand for your product and if those countries make financial sense for your business.
-The more research you do, the more countries you may find could harm your business.
+The more research and demand forecasting you do, the more countries you may find could harm your business.

 3. What are the regulations?

 Different countries have different regulated items, tariffs, taxes, and requirements for incoming shipments, so it’s important to navigate international shipping carefully.
 Once you know there are no restrictions on each item (including its ingredients or pieces), you’ll need to make sure you have the proper documentation for the package to be received locally such as a commercial invoice.